 - 3.1 The following must be included in a detailed Arboricultural Impact Assessment once a detailed site layout is available: - 1) All tree/vegetation works must be undertaken prior to placement of protective fencing.
 Tree works will include all trees requiring removal, as well any pruning works. - 2) Protective fencing is to be erected once tree works are complete, and prior to the commencement of any site works.
 All fencing must be erected in accordance with BS5837:2012.
 Positions of protective fending are to be shown within a Tree Protection Drawing.
 Areas for potential replanting may also be protected to protect the existing soil structure. - 3) Site to be inspected.
 The protective fencing to be checked for compliance and suitability.
-Findings of the inspection to be passed to the local planning authority. - 4) Demolition may proceed as necessary (ruins near south-western section of site). - 5) Construction works may proceed. - 6) Specifications for landscaping; ensuring that trees are not subject to re-grading of soil, or other soil disturbance.
+Findings of the inspection to be passed to the local planning authority. - 4) Demolition may proceed as necessary (derelict building near south-western section of site). - 5) The prior to the construction of access routes into the site a meeting to be undertaken with project arboriculturalist, site manager and site contractors.
+The detailed access routes to be clearly pegged and contractors instructed on how to proceed.
+The initial excavations for access route from Allerton Road is to be supervised by the project arboriculturalist. - 6) Construction works may proceed. - 7) Specifications for landscaping; ensuring that trees are not subject to re-grading of soil, or other soil disturbance.